a-detiste/cruft-ng/README.md

 * `/usr/lib/cruft/filters-unex/` : these are glob-like files,
   quite like, but not totally the same than in your standard shell. this re-uses cruft' `shellexp.c`

+  These can be moved into individual Debian package (or some proprietary .deb distro in my case) using `dh-cruft`.

 Some assumption differs:
 ------------------------